SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices

 During step~4, traffic must be handed off from the shadow pod to the replacement pod without message loss.
 A naive cutoff (terminating the shadow and starting the replacement) risks duplicate processing or lost messages if the handoff is not atomic.
 SHADOW addresses this with the \textit{ExchangeFence} mechanism:

-\begin{enumerate} \item A temporary buffer queue is bound to the message exchange. \item The exchange is unbound from both the primary and swap queues, fencing new messages into the buffer. \item Both the primary and swap queues are drained to zero. \item The shadow pod is terminated, the primary queue is rebound to the exchange, and the buffer queue is drained into the replacement pod. \end{enumerate}
+\begin{enumerate} \item A temporary buffer queue is bound to the message exchange. \item The exchange is unbound from both the primary queue and the replay queue, fencing new messages into the buffer. \item Both the primary queue and the replay queue are drained to zero. \item The shadow pod is terminated, the primary queue is rebound to the exchange, and the buffer queue is drained into the replacement pod. \end{enumerate}

 The ExchangeFence provides a consistent cut: no messages are lost because the buffer queue captures all messages during the fence window, and no messages are duplicated because both source queues are fully drained before the handoff completes.
 This procedure adds latencies to the Finalizing phase (depending on message rate and queue depths) but restores full StatefulSet ownership of the migrated workload.